 In the end, the only thing that really helps is reducing the number of items to a reasonable amount and mainly reducing the size of your CSS and JS - that will give you fastest initial page load time.
 Get ready to use a plugin such as Plugin Load Filter to selectively disable plugins for sections of websites where they are not needed.

-If you ask how are you supposed to speed up your site, then we recommend using WP Rocket's Files optimisation (Minification & Concatenation) feature.
+If you ask how are you supposed to speed up your site, then we recommend using WP Rocket's Files optimization (Minification & Concatenation) feature.
 It will reduce the amount of JS and CSS files by 75% or so - all of these files will be grouped into a couple of files.

 As this plugin is paid, we are looking for a free alternative.
 We don't mind paying for software, but we would like to see an open source solution.